Your cart is currently empty!

 “Genius is nothing more nor less than childhood recaptured at will.”
 Charles Baudelaire

 Agbaria’s artistic talents are best reflected in his study of the cactus tree -sabra – the classic Palestinian symbol of patience and survival.
 Sabra fences in destroyed villages painted in a near realist style also portray loss and tragedy.
 Yet, at the same time, these fences are often laden with sweet fruit indicating hope and longevity.
 The sabra as a visual motif has provided Agbaria with ample room for creativity, and this is evident in a selection of still-life paintings.
 The multi-colored depiction of sabra fences indicates an artist who is at ease with the subject and method.
-Quite critically, Agbaria, along with a number of his contemporaries, have re-appropriated the sabra as a potent Palestinian symbol and metaphor.
+Quite critically, Agbaria, along with a number of his contemporaries, has re-appropriated the sabra as a potent Palestinian symbol and metaphor.

 Nostalgia to the Light also showcases Agbaria’s latest project celebrating the Arabic script.
 A new chapter in Agbaria’s catalog of work, he engages and experiments with the script, drawing on this very important part of his cultural inheritance.
 Darwish’s poetry, Quranic verses, and personal philosophical meditations adorn these pieces, reinforcing Agbaria’s influences and identity.
 Many of the words and letters are turned into beautiful abstract patterns to furnish his style.
 Demonstrating great skill and equilibrium, his innovative use of color perfectly illuminates each painting.
 Agbaria’s nostalgic reflections and cherished memories help us understand and treasure our glorious heritage.